robdevops/finbot/README.md

 With these options set, your bot will auto-subscribe your URL to events the bot sees, when you run `bot.py`.

 #### Slack
-Visit https://api.slack.com/apps/ to create a new Slack app.
-If you already created one for a webhook (above), you can reuse that app.
+Visit https://api.slack.com/apps/ to create a new Slack app from scratch (if you already created one for a finbot webhook, you can reuse that app).
-* Put the token from _OAuth & Permissions > Bot User OAuth Token_ into .env file `slackBotToken`
-* Put token from _Basic Information > Verification Token_ into the .env file `slackOutgoingToken`.
+* From _Basic Information > Verification Token_, copy _Verification token_ into the .env file variable `slackOutgoingToken`
-* Put your web server URL (e.g. https://www.example.com:8443/slack) into:
+* In the .env file, put your web server URL (e.g. https://www.example.com:8443/slack) into `slackOutgoingWebhook`
+* Save the .env file and (re)start `bot.py`
+* Under _Event Subscriptions:
-  * _Event Subscriptions > Enable Events_ (the bot will auto verify Slack's verification request if `bot.py` is running and reachable)
+  * Go to _Enable Events > On > Request URL_ and enter your web server URL (e.g. https://www.example.com:8443/slack).
+The bot will auto verify Slack's verification request if it is reachable.
-  * .env file `slackOutgoingWebhook`
-* Under _Event Subscriptions > Subscribe to bot events_:
-  * Add event `app_mention` for the bot to see _@botname_ mentions.
+  * Go down to _Subscribe to bot events_ and add event `app_mention` for the bot to see _@botname_ mentions.
-    * Alternatively, you can subscribe to `message.channels` if you want your bot to see everything and respond to `!` commands.
+    * Alternatively, you can subscribe to `message.channels` if you want your bot to see everything and respond to `.` commands.
 To avoid duplicate responses, don't subscribe to `app_mention` and `message.channels` at the same time.
     * If you want to DM the bot:
       * Subscribe to `message.im`
-    * Check the box _App Home > Allow users to send Slash commands and messages from the messages tab_.
+      * Check the box _App Home > Allow users to send Slash commands and messages from the messages tab_
+  * Save Changes
+* Under _OAuth & Permissions_:
+  * Scroll down to _Scopes > Bot Token Scopes_, and add `chat:write`
+  * Scroll up to _OAuth Tokens for Your Workspace:
+    * If _Bot User OAuth Token_ is not visible, hit _Install to Workspace > Allow_
+    * Copy _Bot User OAuth Token_ into .env file `slackBotToken`
+    * Restart `bot.py`

 ### Daemonize (systemd)
 `finbot.service` can take care of keeping `bot.py` running in the background and starting it on boot.
 Copy `finbot.service` to `/etc/systemd/system/`, edit it to set the `User` and `ExecStart`, then enable and start it: